benfen/kapture/README.md

 See the `kube-config` directory for details of what was created.

-## What did I just do ?

-You just ran Kapture !
-Kapture is a load generator / application simulator for K8s based on the enterprise development model.

-## Whats Kapture?
+## Project Goals

-- A ridiculously easy to use, easy to hack load generator: No vanity languages required.
-It is meant to simulate the behaviour, at scale, of the common 'lift and shift' kuberentes enterprise experience.
+- To build a a ridiculously easy to use, easy to K8s hack load generator focused on the bigdata and NoSQL community: No vanity languages required.
+- Simulate the behaviour of these apps under realistic workloads, at scale, of the common 'lift and shift' kuberentes enterprise experience.
 - Jvm apps that make their own app frameworks inside other frameworks, b/c they were designed in the 1990s.
 - Ruby apps with tons and tons of code and memory getting slurped up for no reason.
 - Web apps with weird transaction flows b/c you didn't batch properly.
 - Message queues that never seem to end, and users that can't make up their minds.
-- Understandable to anyone that builds apps.
-- Gauranteed to push the limits of all major cluster resources in a deterministic way.
+- To curate a generic tool that pushes the limits of all major cluster resources in a deterministic way.

-# Kapture

-Kapture is an open source smoke testing and load generation tool based on modern application architectures, which typically combine N microservices against a durable message queue.

-It is meant to be an 'infrastructure centric' implementation of the original bigpetstore paper, which largely focuses on generating large amounts of streaming data w/ the apache bigtop project.

-However, its current load generator is very primitive, and is still being fleshed out.
+However, our current load generator is based on an extremely realistic data generator, which in and of itself simluates resource usage patterns that are very hard to build in a one off manner.

+Currently our architecture is heavily based on *kafka*, but includes several other NoSQL technologies, including redis, elasticsearch, zookeeper.
+We are open to ideas on including other technologies as well !
+Kapture is sufficiently resilient due to its kafka baseline, that it can easily support other snowflake branches.

 # Kapture data flow